-Farm philosophy is to practice agriculture in such a way that regenerates and respects the land while allowing the animals live as close to their natural state as possible.
-Atticus Farm pigs live outdoors in the woods where they can root and eat a diverse diet of nuts, grasses and other forage, supplemented by non-GMO grain from Stone House Grain.
+The farm’s philosophy is centered around sustainable agriculture that regenerates and respects the land while providing a natural habitat for the animals.
+The pigs at Atticus Farm are allowed to live as close to their natural state as possible, roaming freely in the woods where they can access a diverse diet of nuts, grasses, and other forage.
+In addition, they are supplemented with non-GMO grain from Stone House Grain to ensure they get all the nutrients they need.

 Pork is sold in half shares (1/2 pig) and full shares (whole pig).